-4. Treat Yo'Self!
+4. Treat Yo'Self!4 of 16

 When you hit those hard-earned benchmarks—one perfect pull-up, holding a headstand, the first week you managed to run 30 minutes a day—treat yo'self!

-Choose a reward that won't undo your hard work: a weekend getaway, a beach day, a mani-pedi, a massage (they're good for you), some new fitness swag, or a movie date.
+Choose a reward that won't undo your hard work: a weekend getaway, a beach day, a mani-pedi, a massage (they're good for you), some new fitness swag or a movie date.
 Regular treats divided by goal (or really, divided by anything) can help you reach those milestones faster than you previously thought possible.

-5. Question Your Motives
+5. Question Your Motives5 of 16

 A steady gym habit can result in six-pack abs, but superficial goals may lose their appeal after endless weeks of diet and exercise.
 Instead, try framing fitness as a direct path to health and happiness.
-Regular exercise has unexpected benefits including lowering cholesterol, boosting overall energy, and even increasing happiness.
+Regular exercise has unexpected benefits including lowering cholesterol, boosting overall energy and even increasing happiness.
 Bringing some deeper intentions to your workout can make all the difference in sticking to your goals.

 Before hitting the gym, ask yourself some introspective questions: Why did you make this resolution?
 What do you want to achieve?
 Developing answers that elicit a powerful emotional response can help motivate your goals.

 6. Ask for Help6 of 16